Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 • Boredom

-• Fear of success
+• Fear of disappointing others

-• Fear of not meeting expectations
+• Fear of increased expectations after success

-Cognitive Factors Behind Procrastination
+Cognitive Biases Behind Procrastination

 Present Bias and Immediate Gratification